JanssenProject/jans/docs/admin/developer/agama/dsl-full.md

 - Any statements found after `Finish` is not reached and thus, not executed
 - If no `Finish` statement is found in a flow's execution, this will degenerate in flow crash
 - When a flow is finished and was used as subflow (part of the execution of a bigger parent flow), the parent does not terminate.
 Execution continues at the following instruction that triggered the subflow.
-More on `Trigger` later.
+More on `Trigger` later
+- A flow cannot be aborted by itself.
+This can only be achieved through a parent flow.
+Learn more about aborted flows [here](./flows-lifecycle.md#cancellation)
-- Learn about aborted flows [here](./flows-lifecycle.md#cancellation).
-Also check the best practices on [Finishing flows](./flows-lifecycle.md#finishing-flows).
+- Check the best practices on finishing flows [here](./flows-lifecycle.md#finishing-flows)

 ## Web interaction